 Botanically, Calamus is known as Acorus Calamus.
 Its essential oil is derived from fresh or dried roots through steam distillation.
-The chief components of this essential oil are acorenone, alpha calacorene, alpha aselinene, beta gurjunene, beta asarone, calamendiol, calamusenone, camphone, iso shyobunine and shyobunone.
+The chief components of this essential oil are acorenone, alpha calacorene, alpha aselinene, beta gurjunene, beta asarone, calamendiol, calamusenone, camphone, iso shyobunine, and shyobunone.

 Circulatory: Being a stimulant, this increases blood circulation and helps nutrients and oxygen reach every corner of the body.
-This circulation also stimulates metabolism.
+This circulation also stimulates the metabolism.

 Memory Boosting: The Essential Oil of Calamus has memory-boosting effects.
 This can be administered to those who are undergoing or have undergone memory loss due to aging, trauma, or any other reason.
 This also helps to repair certain damages done to the brain tissues and neurons.